-Talking about climbing: Saigon Outcast has a new and improved climbing area and it looks fantastic.
+Talking about climbing: Saigon Outcast has a great climbing area and it looks fantastic.
 Not unimportant, you can enjoy a cold drink at the seating area while the kids try out their skills.
 Not completely indoors but covered enough for that rainy day.

 Indoor fun activities for bigger kids